Edmontosaurus mummy SMF R 4036: Supposed stomach contents

-Following the preparation of the mummy in Frankfurt, German paleobotanist Richard Kräusel studied an earthy mass of plant remains found within the thoracic cavity of the mummy, which he considered probable stomach contents based on their composition and location.
-This mass mostly comprised conifer needles (Cunninghamites elegans according to Kräusel), parts of tree branches, as well as seeds or fruits – these remains suggest a diet consisting of terrestrial plants.
-Kräusel presented his findings in 1921 at the annual meeting of the Paläontologische Gesellschaft in Frankfurt, the German paleontological society, where they were questioned immediately, probably due to the prevalent belief that hadrosaurids fed on aquatic instead of terrestrial plants, given their assumed aquatic lifestyle.
-In the discussions following the talk, Austrian paleontologist Othenio Abel argued that these remains could have simply been washed into the cadaver, a possibility that was considered unlikely by Kräusel, since pollen, fungi, or eggs of water insects, which he would have expected in a washed-in mass, are lacking.
-Swedish paleontologist Carl Wiman argued that stomach contents do not necessarily reflect the diet, since food items could have been swallowed accidentally, as indicated by plant remains found in specimens of the modern platypus.
+Following the preparation of the mummy in Frankfurt, the paleobotanist Richard Kräusel studied an earthy mass of plant remains found on the in the hip region, which he considered probable stomach contents based on their composition and location.
+This mass mostly comprised conifer needles (Cunninghamites elegans according to Kräusel) and parts of tree branches, as well as seeds or fruits.
+These remains suggested a diet consisting of terrestrial plants, conflicting with the prevalent belief at that time that hadrosaurs were aquatic animals.
+Kräusel therefore suggested that the animal must have left the water for feeding.
+He presented his findings in 1921 at the annual meeting of the Paläontologische Gesellschaft, the German paleontological society, in Frankfurt.
+In the discussions following the talk, (Note: Kräusel's presentation was, together with the subsequent discussions, published as short notes in the society's journal in 1922.)
+Othenio Abel argued that these remains could have simply been washed into the cadaver, a possibility that was considered unlikely by Kräusel, since pollen, fungi, or eggs of water insects, which he would have expected in a washed-in mass, are lacking.
+Carl Wiman argued that stomach contents do not necessarily reflect an animal's diet, since food items could have been swallowed accidentally, as indicated by plant remains found in specimens of the modern platypus.
 Drevermann, defending Kräusel's hypothesis, argued that the remains had been found on the pubis bone of the mummy, where they could have fallen when the carcass was lying on its right side.
-Kräusel's presentation was, together with the subsequent discussions, published as short notes in the society's journal in 1922.

-During the following century, the supposed stomach contents were often regarded as one of the best available evidence for the diet of Edmontosaurus and hadrosaurids in general, although the credibility of this evidence was repeatedly questioned.
+During the following century, the supposed stomach contents were often regarded as one of the best available pieces of evidence for the diet of Edmontosaurus and hadrosaurids in general, although the credibility of this evidence was repeatedly questioned.
 Although Sternberg had reported stomach contents from the AMNH mummy, these have never been studied.
 Ostrom, in his 1964 paper, cited the stomach contents of the Senckenberg mummy as further evidence for a diet consisting of terrestrial plants, questioning the aquatic lifestyle hypothesis which was universally accepted at the time.
-Later, different authors noted that since the mass was removed from the mummy and macerated, it would be no longer available for research, and that Kräusel's hypothesis can no longer be validated.
+Later, different authors noted that since the mass was removed from the mummy and macerated it was no longer available for research, and that Kräusel's hypothesis can no longer be validated.